Vietnam.vn - Nền tảng quảng bá Việt Nam

 Struggling to find a mechanism to "fine" fishing boats that lose VMS connection

-Preventing and handling the situation of fishing vessels losing connection to VMS while operating at sea is one of the four groups of recommendations that the European Commission (EC) requested to consider removing the "yellow card" for fisheries.
-Since the 4th inspection (October 2023), the situation of fishing vessels 15 m or longer losing connection at sea continues to be complicated, however, sanctions are still limited.
+Preventing and handling the situation of fishing vessels losing VMS connection while operating at sea is one of the four groups of recommendations that the European Commission (EC) requested to consider removing the "yellow card" for fisheries.
+Since the 4th inspection (October 2023) up to now, the situation of fishing vessels 15 m or longer losing connection at sea continues to be complicated, however, sanctions are still limited.

 Detect more, process less